- Select appropriate attire for laboratory work.

 Enhance students' involvement in science by immersing them in interactive learning scenarios.
 Create simulations for experiments, provide hands-on training in laboratory techniques, and convey theoretical concepts through captivating visual experiences to improve their overall long-term learning outcomes.

-Examine the microstructural characteristics of the small intestine and acquire knowledge about the strengths and weaknesses associated with light, fluorescence, and electron microscopy techniques.
+Examine the microscopic composition of the small intestine and explore the benefits and constraints of light, fluorescence, and electron microscopy.

 imaginX seamlessly integrates with leading LMS (Learning Management Systems), enabling educators to track student performance and allowing students to maintain their work records.
 It is compatible with popular platforms such as Canvas, Blackboard, Moodle, Google Classroom, Schoology, Sakai, Brightspace/D2L, and can also be used independently of an LMS.